agiledev-students-spring2025/final/UX-DESIGN.md

 ![Home Page](images/Home%20Page-2.png)

 ### 6. Forest Page
 **Purpose:** Displays a visual representation of the user's progress with their tree.
+There is a “Change Tree” button that changes the image of the tree according to user preferences.

 ![Forest Page](images/Forest-2.png)